Legal protection of trees in the Isle of Man

 Level 1 – The basic level of protection

-Unless a tree is included in the Department’s “Tree Register” a permit is not required to remove or prune branches; or to reduce the overall height of a tree, provided it does not result in the demise or death of the tree.
+Unless a tree is included in the Department’s “Tree Register” (see below) a licence is not required to remove or prune branches; or to reduce the overall height of a tree, provided it does not result in the demise or death of the tree.

 Fruit trees within gardens (e.g. orchard trees) and dead trees do not require a felling licence to be removed or pruned.